Tree-lattice zeta functions and class numbers: Class numbers

 \section{Class numbers}

 Let $\CC$ be a smooth projective curve over the finite field $k$ and let $K=k(\CC)$ denote the function field.
 We assume that $k$ actually is the constant field of $K$, which means that $k$ is algebraically closed in $K$.
 The closed points of $\CC$ correspond to the valuations on $K$.
 Fix a closed point $\infty$ of $\CC$ and let $\CC^\aff=\CC\sm\{\infty\}$.
 We denote the coordinate ring of this affine curve by $A$.
 Then $A$ is a Dedekind domain whose prime ideals correspond to the points of $\CC^\aff$.
 Let $K_\infty$ be the completion of $K$ at $\infty$, then $\Ga=\GL_2(A)$ is a lattice in the locally compact group $G=\GL_2(K_\infty)$.
 We consider the action of $\Ga$ on the Bruhat-Tits tree $Y$ of $G$.
-Then $\Ga$ acts as a cuspidal tree lattice or period one.
-The number of cusps equals the class number $h(A)$ of the Dedekind ring $A$.
+Then $\Ga$ acts as a cuspidal tree lattice of period one.
+The number of cusps equals the number $\GL_2(A)\bs{\mathbb P}^2(K)$ and so this number is the class number $h(A)$ of the Dedekind ring $A$.

 \begin{lemma} For every hyperbolic $\ga\in\Ga$ we have

 where $q$ is the cardinality of $k$. \end{lemma}